-Students in Grad de 6-8 must successfully complete with a grad de of 60 or higher English 3 middle grades or higher courses English Language Language Arts classes Arts Math 3 middle grades or higher courses in mathematics Must offer at least one high school level math course which students may earn for high school credit For each year in which a student scores at Level 1 or Level 2 on Florida Standards Assessment Mathematics, the student must receive remediation the following year, which may be integrated into the student's required mathematics course Beginning 2014-2014, if a student chooses to take: I. Algebra I Must take the Algebra I EOC Assessment.
+English 3 middle grades or higher courses English Language Arts Language Arts classes Math 3 middle grades or higher courses in mathematics Must offer at least one high school level math course which students may earn for high school credit For each year in which a student scores at Level 1 or Level 2 on Florida Standards Assessment Mathematics, the student must receive remediation the following year, which may be integrated into the student's required mathematics course Beginning 2013-2014, if a student chooses to take: I. Algebra I Must take the Algebra I EOC Assessment.
 Results constitute 30% of final grade.
 Passing score not required to earn high school credit.
 Must earn a passing grade to earn high school credit.
 Must pass Algebra I EOC Assessment to earn a high school standard diploma.
 II.
 Geometry Must take the Geometry EOC Assessment.
 EOC constitutes 30% of the grade.
+Must earn a passing grade in the course.
+Science 3 middle grades or higher courses in science Social Studies 3 middle grades or higher courses in Social Studies At least 1 semester of Civics beginning with students entering grade 6 in 2012-2013 Beginning 2013-2014 Civics Education Course EOC results constitute 30% of the final course grade If a student transfers into a FL public school after the beginning of the

-• Must earn a passing grade in the course.
-Science 3 middle grades or higher courses in science Social Studies 3 middle grades or higher courses in Social Studies At least 1 semester of Civics beginning with students entering grade 6 in 2012- 2013 Beginning 2013-2014 Civics Education Course EOC results constitute 30% of the final course grade If a student transfers into a FL public school after the beginning of the 2nd term of 8th grade they are not required to meet the Civics education requirement for promotion if the student's transcript documents passage: 3 courses in social studies Or 2 year long courses in social studies that include coverage of Civics participate in the Civics EOC and the results of the EOC must constitute 30% of the course grade PE 1 class period per day for 1 semester Students may waive PE requirement if they meet the following criteria: Enrolled in a remedial course Student's parents indicated in writing request for the student to enroll in another course Student is participating in physical activities outside of the school day, which is equal to or excess of the mandated requirement Career Education Planning 1 course completed in 6 th , 7 th , or 8 th grade.
-Internet based, Easy to use, Customizable Research based assessments to assist student in determining educational and career options and goals Emphasis on importance of entrepreneurship skills Reading period of reading in 6th, 7th and 8th grade, in addition to the regularly scheduled English Language Arts course.
+PE 1 class period per day for 1 semester 2nd term of 8th grade they are not required to meet the Civics education requirement for promotion if the student's transcript documents passage: • 3 courses in social studies • Or 2 year long courses in social studies that include coverage of Civics • participate in the Civics EOC and the results of the EOC must constitute 30% of the course grade Students may waive PE requirement if they FE.
+T class period per day for T semester meet the following criteria: Career Education Planning 1 course completed in 6 th , 7 th , or 8 th grade.
+Internet based, Easy to use, Customizable Research based assessments to assist student in determining educational and career options and goals Emphasis on importance of entrepreneurship skills Reading 1 period of reading in 6 th , 7 th and 8 th grade, in addition to the regularly scheduled English Language Arts course.
 Students who transfer into the district may be exempt.
+A A